Ageo Station: Layout

 The station has one side platform and one island platform serving three tracks, connected by a footbridge, with an elevated station building located above the platforms.
 The station has a "Midori no Madoguchi" staffed ticket office.

 History

 Ageo station opened on 28 July 1883.

 The station became part of the JR East network after the privatization of the JNR on 1 April 1987.

 1973 riots

 On 13 March 1973, when a labor union attempted to protest by causing train delays, thousands of commuters rioted at the station, assaulting station personnel and destroying equipment over a six-hour period.
-The riots were instrumental in influencing the privatization of the JNR in 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 41,655 passengers daily (boarding passengers only).